openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 Creating a Theme
 ################

-To create a theme, you create a directory for it within the installation-wide themes directory that you added for your Open edX installation when you enabled theming.
+To create a theme, you add a theme directory to the installation-wide themes directory that you added when you enabled theming for your Open edX installation.
+Then, you copy default UI files into your theme directory and update them to change the appearance of the Open edX site or sites that will use that theme.

 For more information about the themes directory, see :ref:`enable_theming`.
-Then, you copy UI files into the theme directory and update them to change the appearance of the Open edX sites that will use that theme.

 .. _understanding_themeable_ui_files: